Why Most Wellness Therapies Don’t Work Long-Term

 Why Integration Produces More Sustainable Results

-This reflects a broader shift—particularly among clinically trained practitioners—towards understanding stress as a multi-system process rather than a single condition.
+This reflects a broader shift, especially among clinically trained practitioners, towards understanding stress as a multisystem process rather than a single condition.
 By working across these layers simultaneously, sessions can respond more precisely to how stress presents in the individual.

 Rethinking Wellness